xitu/gold-miner/TODO1/wireframes-are-becoming-less-relevant-and-thats-a-good-thing.md

 In discussions I’ve had and online I’ve been surprised to hear wireframes are still posited as an **essential** undefinedstep in the process of design.
 This attitude seems to be on the decline, but I’ve still heard everyone from early career designers to industry leading agencies insist on the necessity of a “wireframing phase”.
 The argument typically looks something like this:

->  ⦁ Wireframes focus attention on usability instead of aesthetics.
+> - Wireframes focus attention on usability instead of aesthetics.
 They prevent stakeholders derailing meetings over irrelevant details like button color, and they allow user testing to focus on interactions instead of visuals.
 >
->  ⦁ Wireframes are faster to create.
+> - Wireframes are faster to create.
 They keep things conceptual and avoid the risk of getting too invested or attached to a particular direction.
 >
->  ⦁ There’s also a somewhat separate argument (more enterprise-oriented) for wireframes as a tool for detailed documentation of interactions without the additional overhead of visual design.
+> - There’s also a somewhat separate argument (more enterprise-oriented) for wireframes as a tool for detailed documentation of interactions without the additional overhead of visual design.

 That doesn’t mean that everyone actually makes wireframes, but when someone admits they don’t it’s often in a hushed tone and without a lot of eye contact.
 They would like to include them.
 It’s just that the constraints of their organization, stakeholders, or project prevent it from always being possible.
 But the mindset that they are essential, and many beliefs about their advantages may be misguided.
 While I won’t deny that wireframes are **ever** undefineduseful, nowadays they’re valuable only in limited circumstances that are narrowing by the day.
 There are a number of shifts in industry thinking and practices that are contributing to this change and are worth examining.

-## **Shifting product development methodologies are changing how design gets done**
+## Shifting product development methodologies are changing how design gets done

 **Agile** undefinedproduct development encourages less linear process.
 Instead of starting with work on foundational elements across an entire product and then building layers on top of that foundation, the focus has shifted to smaller, more frequent delivery of fully realized “vertical” slices.